Mustafa Karadayi: Personal life

 Mustafa Karadayi is married and has two children.

 He graduated from the University of National and World Economy in Sofia, Bulgaria.

 Academic career

 From 1996 to 2001 he was a professor of Informatics at New Bulgarian University.

 Political career

 He is the founder of the Academic Society of MFR in Sofia and a member of the MRF since May 1991.
 He founded the youth wing of MRF and chaired it from 1998 to 2003.

 From 2002 to 2010 he was deputy executive director of the Agency for Post-Privatization Control.

 Secretary of the Central Election Commission.

 Since 2010, Karadayi was the organizational secretary of the Central Operative Bureau (COB) MRF.

 Karadayi was elected to the Bulgarian parliament in 2013.

 Since 24 December 2015 he was one of three co-chairs of the interim MRF to IX National Conference of the party after Lyutvi Mestan was expelled.

-Karadayi announced that he no longer wanted to be the chairman of the party and officially announced his resignation in 7 November 2023.
+Karadayi announced that he no longer wanted to be the chairman of the party and officially announced his resignation on 7 November 2023.